awesomepossumgirl/awesomepossumgirl/README.md

 Specialized in Java and Web Front-end Development💻 <br>

-- 💡 About Me, Caffeien-powered-code Machine
+- 💡 About Me, Caffeien-powered Code Machine
 - 🔥 Passionate about clean code and efficient algorithms
 - 💻 Good in Java, JavaScript, and modern front-end frameworks
-- 🌍 Currently exploring AWS and Linux tech
+- 🌍 Currently exploring AWS and Linux
-- 📚 Enjoy writing tech blogs on Tistory
+- 📚 Enjoy Reading & writing blogs on Tistory

 <br>

 📫 Contact Me on: (준비중)